 Niantic is still a private company, so there is no Niantic stock symbol yet.

 Here are a few Niantic ticker suggestions that appear to be available in the U.S.:

 What is the Niantic Stock Price?

-There is no Niantic stock price yet.
+There is no public Niantic stock price yet.
 The company is private.

 Can You Buy Niantic on Pre-IPO Marketplaces?

 The author has not seen evidence of Niantic stock availability on prominent pre-IPO investing platforms based in the U.S.

 However, shares may become available if early investors or employees want to cash out before the IPO.
 This may become more likely if the company raises another round of private equity capital.

 The SEC requires pre-IPO investors to be accredited, meaning a net worth above $1 million (not including primary residence) or an income above $200,000 (or $300,000 with a spouse).